TicaGit/yolov8_tsd/README_OUR.md

-add all raw models are in the trained_models folder
+add all raw models are in the trained_models folder download from https://github.com/ultralytics/assets/releases : take n,m,x

+all trained model on drive : put in our_retrained_models

 our retrained models on the BTSD dataset are in the folder our_retrained_models